zirujauak/mxyzptlk/README.md

     * Mac: `brew install ncurses`
     * Linux: depends on the package manager your install uses.
     * Windows: pdcurses, instructions to follow
-* libsndfile - be sure your LD_LIBRARY_PATH (on Mac/Linux, at least) includes the directory with libsndfile
+* libsndfile - The `sndfile` feature (enabled by default) controls whether libsndfile is used to convert AIFF sounds to another format.
+To disable `sndfile`, pass the `--no-default-features` flag to cargo when you build or run.
     * Mac:
+        * Install:

-        * `brew install libsndfile`
+            `brew install libsndfile`
+        * Update build environment:

-        * `export LIBRARY_PATH=$LIBRARY_PATH:$(brew --prefix)/lib` ... necessary every time you open a new shell unless you add it to the shell profile
+            `export LIBRARY_PATH=$LIBRARY_PATH:$(brew --prefix)/lib`

+            This is necessary every time you open a new shell unless you add it to the shell profile (`~/.zshenv`, for example).
     * Linux:
         * Install libsndfile using your install's package manager
-        * May not need to update `LIBRARY_PATH`, since Linux typically puts libraries in a consistent place that's already in the path
+        * You probably won't need to update `LIBRARY_PATH`, since Linux package managers generally put libraries in a consistent place that compilers already know to use.
     * Windows:
         * Download [libsndfile](https://github.com/libsndfile/libsndfile/releases) appropriate to your platform (32/64 bits)
-        * Extract `sndfile.lib` to the project root somewhere (it's under `lib/`)
+        * Extract `sndfile.lib` (from the archive under `lib/`) to somewhere in the project tree - the project root is convenient.
-        * Extract `sndfile.dll` to the project root
+        * Extract `sndfile.dll` (from the archive under `bin/`) to the project root.

-            Note that the `sndfile.dll` should be in the same directory that you run executable from.
-Otherwise, execution fails with "error while loading shared libraries...".
-There's probably a way to add sndfile.dll to a system folder.
+            **Note** that the `sndfile.dll` should be in the same directory that you run executable from.
+If using cargo from the project root, then `sndfile.dll` should be in the project root.
+If running the `mxyzpltk{.exe}` binary, then it needs to be in the directory that you are invoking the binary from.
+If execution fails with "error while loading shared libraries...", it's because the `sndfile.dll` wasn't found.
+I'm sure there's a way to add the DLL to a common library path, I just haven't looked into it yet.

 ```
 $ cargo build